Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Regret Analysis

 \item In \cite{dudik2011efficient} and \cite{agarwal2014taming}, the quantities $\wcR_t(\pi)$ and $\wReg_t(\pi)$ are explicitly calculated based on the model-free inverse propensity scoring estimates.
 As a result, their regret guarantees do not require the realizability assumption.

-By contrast, in our paper, the quantities $\wcR_t(\pi)$ and $\wReg_t(\pi)$ are implicitly calculated based on a single greedy predictor $\widehat{f}\in\cF$ --- we can do this because we have the realizability assumption $f^*\in\cF$.
-As a result, we make a single call to a least-squares regression oracle here, and this is the main computational cost of our algorithm. \end{enumerate}
+By contrast, in our paper, the quantities $\wcR_t(\pi)$ and $\wReg_t(\pi)$ are implicitly calculated based on a single greedy predictor $\widehat{f}$ --- we can do this because we have the realizability assumption (or relaxed notions of realizability) which enables us to \emph{learn the reward model} and obtain an $\widehat{f}$ that is close to $f^*$ (see also Assumption \ref{assump:oracle}).
+As a result, we make a single call to the offline regression oracle here, and this is the main computational cost of our algorithm. \end{enumerate}

-A possible question could then be that, given the fact that the main computational burden of \cite{dudik2011efficient} and \cite{agarwal2014taming} is solving \texttt{OP}, why can't they simply relax \texttt{OP} as what we do in our \texttt{IOP}?
-The answer is that without the realizability assumption, they have to rely on the capacity control of their policy space, i.e., the boundedness of $\Pi$, to obtain their statistical guarantees.
+A possible question could then be that, given the fact that the main computational burden of \cite{dudik2011efficient} and \cite{agarwal2014taming} is solving \texttt{OP}, why can't they simply relax \texttt{OP} as we do in our \texttt{IOP}?
+The answer is that without the realizability assumption, they have to rely on the capacity control of their policy space, i.e., the boundedness of $|\Pi|$, to obtain their statistical guarantees.
 Indeed, as their $\widetilde{O}(\sqrt{KT\log|\Pi|})$ regret bound suggests, if one let $\Pi=\cA^\cX$, then the regret could be as large as $\Omega(|\cX|)$.
-Specifically, their analysis requires the boundedness (or more generally the limited complexity) of $\Pi$ in two places: first, a generalization guarantee of the inverse propensity scoring requires limited $|\Pi|$; second, since they have to explicitly compute $\wcR_t(\pi)$ and $\wReg_t(\pi)$ without knowing the true context distribution $\cD$, they try to approximate it based on the historical data, which also requires limited $|\Pi|$ to enable statistical guarantees.
+Specifically, their analysis requires the limited capacity (or complexity) of $\Pi$ in two places: first, a generalization guarantee of the inverse propensity scoring requires limited $|\Pi|$; second, since they have to explicitly compute $\wcR_t(\pi)$ and $\wReg_t(\pi)$ without knowing the true context distribution $\cD$, they try to approximate it based on the historical data, which also requires limited $|\Pi|$ to enable statistical guarantees.